Improved Measurements of Muonic Helium Ground-State Hyperfine Structure at a Near-Zero Magnetic Field

-The measured values for $\Delta\nu$ are shown in Fig.~\ref{Fig3} as a function of the gas density in atm at 0\textdegree C and corrected for non-ideal gas behavior.
-Previous results from \cite{Orth1980,Gardner1982} measured with He~+~Xe(1.5\%) are also shown for comparison.
-The HFS frequency at zero pressure $\Delta\nu(0)$ of a free $\mu$He atom is obtained by fitting the data.
-It is known that hydrogen-like systems like muonium \cite{Casperson1975} and alkali atoms \cite{Dorenburg1979} show both a linear and quadratic pressure dependence on the gas buffer they are embedded in.
-However, with the current data only the linear pressure shift coefficient due to competing short-range and long-range interactions between the $\mu$He atom and the buffer gas at a given pressure \cite{Rao1970} can be obtained.
-By fitting our measured values with $\Delta\nu(p) = \Delta\nu(0)~+~Ap$, we get $\Delta\nu$(0) = 4464.980(20) MHz (4.5~ppm), and $A$ = 13.1 $\pm$ 3.2 kHz/atm (0\textdegree C).
-The error indicated is mainly statistical.
-Systematic uncertainties are discussed later.
-The obtained muonic helium HFS frequency is consistent with previous measurements but with better accuracy than both at weak field \cite{Orth1980} and high field \cite{Gardner1982}, and performed for the first time with CH$_{4}$ as an electron donor.
+The measured values for $\Delta\nu$ are shown in Fig.~\ref{Fig3} as a function of the gas density in atmosphere at 0$\celsius$ and corrected for nonideal gas behavior.
+Previous results from \cite{Orth1980, Gardner1982} measured with He~+~Xe(1.5\%) are also shown for comparison.
+The HFS frequency at zero pressure $\Delta\nu(0)$ of a free $\mu$He atom was obtained by fitting the data.
+It is known that hydrogenlike systems like muonium \cite{Casperson1975} and alkali atoms \cite{Dorenburg1979} show both a linear and quadratic pressure dependence on the gas buffer in which they are embedded.
+However, only the linear pressure shift coefficient resulting from competing short- and long-range interactions between the $\mu$He atom and the buffer gas at a given pressure \cite{Rao1970} can be obtained here.
+By fitting our measured values with $\Delta\nu(p) = \Delta\nu(0)~+~Ap$, we obtained $\Delta\nu$(0) = 4464.980(20)~MHz (4.5~ppm) and $A$ = 13.0~(3.2)~kHz/atm (0$\celsius$).
+The uncertainty indicated is mainly statistical.
+Systematic uncertainties for $\Delta\nu$(0) estimated to $<$~800~Hz are discussed later.
+Our measurement is consistent within $1\sigma$ with previously obtained values of 4464.95(6)~MHz (13~ppm) at weak field \cite{Orth1980} and 4465.004(29)~MHz (6.5~ppm) at high field \cite{Gardner1982}.
+Although muonic helium is similar to muonium, the theoretical approach (reviewed in \cite{Krutov2008}) to determine $\Delta\nu$ has been limited due to the three-body interaction.
+Higher-order QED effects estimated to be around 130~ppm are still not yet fully considered \cite{Krutov2008, Pachucki2001, Aznabayev2018}.